History

 Post-War Galaxy

-Rise of Piracy (168 A.S.T – 184 A.S.T):
+Rise of Piracy (172 A.S.T – 187 A.S.T):

 Solar Sails Space Pirates Rum Pasta Treasure

-Pastafarians (184 A.S.T – Today):
+Pastafarians (84 A.S.T – Today):

-For over a century, the religious community of Pastafarians who worship the Flying Spaghetti Monster, have been at peace with the entire galaxy.
-Pastafarians mostly engage in philanthropic activities, such as cooking pasta in giant space bowls to feed hungry space travelers.
-But as the Federation enacts its prohibition on rum, fatty food, and pasta, Pastafarians become outlaws by definition – since pasta is their traditional meal.
-Refusing to submit to the tyrannical regime, they collaborate with pirates and actively support the black market for rum, fatty food, and pasta.
-Since the Pastafarian teaching forbids violence, they choose to go into hiding.
-But some Pastafarians grow tired of their pacifism in the face of imminent danger.
-They claim it’s time to raise their cannons in self-defense.
+For over a century, the religious community of Pastafarians who worshiped the Flying Spaghetti Monster, a mysterious cosmic deity made of giant spaghetti and meatballs, had been at peace with the entire galaxy.
+Pastafarians mostly engaged in philanthropic activities, such as cooking pasta in giant space bowls to feed hungry space travelers.
+But as the Federation enacted its prohibition on rum, fatty food, and pasta, Pastafarians became outlaws by definition – since pasta is their traditional meal.

 Solar Sails Space Pirates Flying Spaghetti Monster